drivet/website-11ty/src/drafts/five-years-indieweb.md

 useful to firmly distinguish between original content, such as [articles][15] or notes, and derivative content, such as [likes][17], [reposts][18] and [replies][19].
-This personal preference surfaces in my blog via the existence of the "Lifestream" feed which houses all my original content.)
+This personal preference surfaces in my blog via my ["Lifestream"][20] feed which houses all my original content.)

-My blog never had a lot of readers, and I never had a ton of followers on social media, so while the social networking aspects of the IndieWeb, particularly the webmentions, were certainly intriguing to me, they were never what sold me.
+My blog never had a lot of readers, and I never had a ton of followers on social media, so while the social networking aspects of the IndieWeb, particularly the webmentions, certainly intrigued me, they were never what sold me.
 I wrote this a few years ago, for example, in my inaugural post introducing myself to the IndieWeb at large:

 > Even if the entire IndieWeb consisted of a single personal website, it
 > would still "work", in the sense that the owner of the website would be in